atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ### Determine VPC CIDR Block

-If your Network team has supplied a relatively large non-overlapping CIDR block, for example a `/16` - `/20`, you should consider using only a subset of that block for your shared development VPC.
-Otherwise, if you've been allocated a `/21` - `/22`, then you should use the entire block for the VPC.
+If your Network team has supplied a relatively large non-overlapping CIDR block, for example a `/16` - `/20`, you should consider using only a subset of that block for your shared development VPC so that the remaining address space can be used in support of test and production networks.
+Otherwise, if you've been allocated a `/21` - `/22`, then you should use the entire block for the shared development VPC.

 If you need to break down a larger block: